Why can't I reach my Amazon EMR cluster?

 df -h

-The master node's instance controller (I/C) is the daemon that runs on the cluster nodes.
-The instance controller communicates with the Amazon EMR control plane and the rest of the cluster.
-Run the following commands to make sure that it's in running state:
+Make sure that the primary node's instance controller is running.
+The instance controller is the daemon that runs on the cluster nodes and communicates with the Amazon EMR control plane and the rest of the cluster.

-Run the following command to check the status of the instance controller:
+Run the following command to check the status of the instance controller on Amazon EMR versions 5.30.0 and later:

 sudo systemctl status instance-controller